isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 			<li>The driver should wipe down the vehicle after dropping the traveller off at his/her declared place of accommodation.
 Please refer to the National Environmental Agency (NEA) <a href="https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/advisories/advisory-on-surface-cleaning-and-disinfection-for-covid-19">guidelines</a> for more information.</li>
 </ol>

-Travellers are not to take public transport (e.g. MRT, public bus)

 <div id="note2"></div>

 (ii) <u><b>Booking taxi/private-hire vehicles</b></u>